 (2020 - Current)

 In collaboration with designer and friend, Jess Jones, we have recently re-established our jewellery studio, Meta, after starting the project at university together, over 10 years ago.
 The studio combines data driven design, high tech production processes and works with artisanal, heritage makers in the UK to create meaningful, bespoke jewellery collections.

 Restaurant in Lisbon, Portugal

 I am investor in the fire-fuelled restaurant, Queimado, run by chef Shay Ola and architect Hannah Reusser.
 The restaurant operates from boutique hotel, Esqina, in downtown Lisbon alongside its sister bar and vinyl room, Static.
-The project is also currently running a satellite pop-up space in Bairro Alto where new and upcoming chefs to Lisbon test out exciting concepts.
+The project also currently runs a satellite Mexican restaurant, Molli, in Bairro Alto.

 Designers on Holiday Kitchen

 I run the outdoor kitchen at the Designers on Holiday Project in Gotland, Sweden each summer for two weeks.
 Feeding roughly 20 campers every day, three times a day for the duration of the holiday, the kitchen aims to be a collaborative making and eating space, with a zero-waste policy that harnesses the beautiful ritual of outdoor cooking.

 Here is some older work and projects, many of which are from when I worked as an industrial designer.

 I taught on the Masters in Product and Furniture Design course and the Art Foundation part time until 2018.
 Tutoring involved writing and running projects and briefs, running individual and group tutorials for students and supporting students to create work for their final shows.